-Oral antibiotics are used to treat this illness, not ear drops.
-The appropriate medication can be prescribed by one of our Providers.
+Oral antibiotics are used to treat this illness, not ear drops, as used to be common.
+The appropriate medication can be prescribed by one of our providers.
 Symptoms usually start to improve within 1-2 days of treatment.

 They are pulling at their ear, to try and alleviate any discomfort they may be experiencing, or distressed crying.
 Keep in mind that some children can and will get through ear infections without antibiotics.
 If their symptoms and discomfort have not subsided in four days, consult your local Xpress Wellness urgent care.

 Your symptoms or your child’s symptoms have not subsided after four or five days.
 If you are experiencing ear pain, swelling, or loss of hearing, please come in for an appointment.
 Seek help at any of our Oklahoma or Kansas urgent care clinics by appointment or walk-in today.